normanzb/chuanr/README.md

         // ...
     } )

-Using Chuanr as pre-packed AMD module makes sure the internal module of Chuanr, doesn't pollute your AMD configuration, however to achieve that, Chuanr embedded a piece of [Almond](https://github.com/jrburke/almon) which larger the file size and you may not want it.
-So for some of you who want to make custom build or to get rid off Almond, you can clone this repo and do below:
+Using Chuanr as pre-packed AMD module makes sure Chuanr is self-contained and contamination-free, no pollution your AMD configuration.
+However to achieve that, Chuanr embedded a piece of [Almond](https://github.com/jrburke/almon) which increased the overall file size and you may not want it.
+So for some of you who build your own projects or want to get rid off Almond, you can clone this repo and do below:

 ##Use it as unpacked AMD module